AbdurRahman11072/some-problem-solving-statement/README.md

 choose freely between them.\
 However, the **key difference** is:

 - Type aliases and interfaces are very similar, and in many cases you can choose between them freely.
-Almost all features of an interface are available in type, the key distinction is that a type cannot be re-opened to add new properties vs an interface which is always extendable
+Almost all features of an interface are available in type, the key distinction is that a type cannot be re-opened to add new properties but an interface which is always extendable

 ---